 So, how does one choose a quality supplement that is authentic, pure, and unadulterated?
 Here are five tips to choosing a quality dietary supplement:

 NSF certification.
 Look for supplements with the NSF certification on the label.
-NSF International is a respected and recognized third-party certifier of dietary supplements that ensures the capsule-1079838_1920retailers comply with strict standards and procedures.
+NSF International is a respected and recognized third-party certifier of dietary supplements that ensures the retailers comply with strict standards and procedures.
 Basically, the NSF certification on the label means that the product has been tested and met or exceeded standards for purity, quality and that what is on the label is in the product and nothing more.
 Most importantly, NSF certification involves regular inspections and re-testing of products to ensure that the retailer continues to meet high-quality standards.

 United States Pharmacopeia.
 Review the label for USP certification.
 The USP is a non-profit scientific organization that sets standards for potency, quality, authenticity, and purity of medicines, food ingredients, and dietary supplements.
 The widely recognized standards set by the USP are used by more than 140 countries globally and reduce the introduction of contaminants and adulterants in dietary supplements.